jove-decompiler/jove/README.md

 sudo jove-loop -d nginx.jv --sysroot nginx.sysroot /usr/sbin/nginx -- -c /mynginx.conf
 ```
 ## `httpd` (Netgear WNDR4500 firmadyne emulation)
-First, to cross-compile we will run the following on an x86_64 machine:
+First, to cross-compile we will run the following on an x86_64 machine (assuming it is network-connected and has IP address 192.168.1.2):
 ```bash
 export PATH=$PATH:$HOME/jove/bin/mips32
 nice jove-server --tmpdir ~/tmp --port 9999
 ```
+We'll assume

 Then, start the QEMU emulation.
 We assume a scratch partition is mounted at /mnt.
+Inside the emulation run
 ```bash
 export PATH=$PATH:/mnt/bin/mips32